ExpressLRS/Docs/docs/hardware/esp-backpack.md

 * Possibly more.. wireless trainer mode?
 Please contribute 🥇

-This is a convenience feature for development purposes and "power users" - soldering can be tricky - please be careful. 👮
+This is a convenience feature for development purposes and "power users" - soldering can be tricky - please be careful. 👮 This feature is built into most off-the-shelf ELRS TXes now too.

 ## Parts